 Saccharin, which has been clearly shown to cause bladder cancer in rats, is still on the market because it falls under “GRAS.”

 Other ingredients that are labeled as GRAS are questionable, including Aspartame and MSG.
 Despite the fact that numerous people have reported adverse symptoms to Aspartame and MSG, the FDA refuses to budge on its classification of GRAS for both additives.

 So, GRAS was created in an effort by the FDA to monitor food additives.
 The designation GRAS, according to the FDA, is supposed to mean the food additive is safe for the general public.
 But kids with ADD, ADHD, and Autism are not the “general public.”
-And studies are showing that many of these food additives have detrimental effects on these kids and other sensitive persons.
+And studies are showing that many of these food additives have detrimental effects on these kids and other sensitive people.

 Many of these additives contain suspicious ingredients or are created by suspicious means.
 For example, artificial colors.

 The current artificial colors used include Blue #1 and #2, Green #3, Red #3 and #40, Yellow #5 and Yellow #6, and Orange.
-Look for these ingredients on food labels, if you want to avoid them.
+Look for these ingredients on food labels if you want to avoid them.

-Artificial flavors are added to food to improve and enhance the flavor of the natural food.
-For example, MSG (Monosodium Glutamate), which is probably the most common.
+Artificial flavors are added to food to improve and enhance the flavor of natural food.
+For example, MSG (Monosodium Glutamate), which is the most common.
 Do any of you remember the old “Accent” spice?
 The commercials used to say, “Enhances the flavor of foods.”
 Well, that’s what Accent is: MSG.
 In fact, it turns out that Accent is alive and well in the food community.
 My husband was just in the hospital, and I discovered that they were giving him an Accent packet on his meal trays.